-The school has an open door policy for all parents to visit at anytime.
+The school has an open-door policy for all parents to visit at any time.
 Parents should become familiar with their child’s class schedule, and ongoing special events that take place at the school.
-We believe that parent participation in their child’s early childhood education leads to a positive school experience for both the child and the parent.
+We believe that parent participation in their child’s early childhood education leads to positive school experience for both the child and the parent.

 Is the school licensed?

 Jeffersonville Country Day School is licensed by the Department of Human Services as a Child Care Center and the Pennsylvania Department of Education as a Private Academic School.

 Does the staff have any background checks done before they are employed?

 Before any staff member is hired, they must complete an employment application where employment history and references are checked.
 Applicants are then asked to complete an assessment test which is scored by an independent Human Resource Service to score their aptitude to work with young children in a school environment.
 Once employed, employees must obtain a Federal Criminal History Background Check through the FBI, a Pennsylvania Child Abuse History Clearance through the Department of Human Services, and Criminal Record Check through the Pennsylvania State Police.
 All school volunteers must also have clearances before working with the children.

 All employees are trained on an annual basis in Infant and Child CPR and Fire Safety Training.